BioJulia/Bio.jl/docs/src/man/structure.md

 writepdb("1EN2_out.pdb", struc)
 ```

 Any element type can be given as input.
-Selectors can also be given as additional arguments:
+Atom selectors can also be given as additional arguments:

 ```julia
 writepdb("1EN2_out.pdb", struc, backboneselector)